arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 Constant function Automated Market Makers (AMMs), such as Uniswap or Curve, are perhaps the most integral part of the traditional DeFi ecosystem.

 While having many advantages, AMMs on Aleo cannot fully utilize the core privacy-enabling primitives of Aleo: off chain `transition` functions and encrypted `Records`.
-Because an AMM needs to know up-to-date pool reserves, most of the its code has to be placed in a `finalize` function, which is executed on chain and cannot operate on `Records`.
+Because an AMM needs to know up-to-date pool reserves, most of its code has to be placed in a `finalize` function, which is executed on chain and cannot operate on `Records`.

-For Aleo ecosystem to grow and be competitive, its decentralized exchanges need to leverage unique privacy-preserving features of Aleo.
+For the Aleo ecosystem to grow and be competitive, its decentralized exchanges need to leverage unique privacy-preserving features of Aleo.
 This is why we are building a DEX on an entirely different model called "Request-For-Quote" (RFQ).

 ## What is a Request-For-Quote?

 Request-for-quote (RFQ) is a form of P2P swaps.
-Our protocols offers users OTC (over-the-counter) desk experience, but automated, private and cryptographically signed.
+Our protocol offers users OTC (over-the-counter) desk experience, but automated, private and cryptographically signed.

 Here’s traditional how OTC trades work: